 - Going to school, college, or training program at least half time,

-- Meeting the work rules for Temporary Assistance for Needy Families (TANF), or
+- Meeting the work rules for Temporary Assistance for Needy Families (TANF))/Transitional Employment Assistance (TEA)

 - Participating in a drug or alcohol addiction treatment program.

-What should you do if you think one of these reasons applies to you?
+What should a recipient do if they think one of these exemptions applies to them?

-Call your local county office as soon as possible if you think one of these might describe you.
-If DHS finds that it does, you will not need to follow these Time Limit Rules.
+Call their local county office as soon as possible.
+If DHS finds that the exemption applies, they will not need to follow these Time Limit Rules.

-What happens if you do not follow these Time Limit Rules?
+What happens if a recipient does not follow these Time Limit Rules and does not meet an exemption?

-DHS will count each full month that you receive SNAP benefits but do not meet these Time Limit Rules without a good reason.
-Once DHS has counted 3 full months, you will lose your benefits until you begin complying with the program rules or become exempt.
+DHS will count each full month that they receive SNAP benefits but do not meet these Time Limit Rules without a good reason.
+Once DHS has counted 3 full months, the recipient will lose their benefits until they begin complying with the program rules or become exempt.

-What if you have a good reason for not following these Time Limit Rules?
+What should a recipient do if they have a good reason for not following these Time Limit Rules?